mrcarlberg/LightObject/README.md

 Now you should be able to open the index.html or index-debug.html file in the PersonApplication directory.
 Press the plus and minus buttons to add and remove rows in the table.

+You can download a complete copy of the [PersonApplication](http://mini.carlberg.org/dev/PersonApplication.tgz) if you don't want to install Cappuccino.

+*This tutorial is a "work in progress".
+If you try it out please give me feedback so I can make it better.
+Please let me also know if everything worked without any problems*

 More documentation is coming shortly....